Rugby, Warwickshire: Demographics

 In terms of religion, 52.9% of Rugby residents identified as Christian, 38.6% said they had no religion, 4.0% were Hindu, 2.3% were Muslim, 1.2% were Sikh, 0.4% were Buddhists, and 0.6% were from another religion.

 Politics and governance

 National representation

 From 1885 until 1983 Rugby was a constituency in itself, a status it regained in 2010.
-Rugby historically has been one of the Midlands' most marginal seats.
+Rugby was historically one of the Midlands' most marginal seats.
 From 1885 until 1924 Rugby was a marginal seat which changed hands between the Conservative and Liberal parties.
 From 1924 until 1942, the prominent Conservative David Margesson was Rugby's MP, his resignation triggered the 1942 Rugby by-election which was won by an independent trade unionist William Brown, who retained the seat until losing it to James Johnson of the Labour Party in 1950.
 From 1950 until 1983 Rugby was a Labour-Conservative marginal, with the Labour Party holding it for the majority of that period.